-The national stock comparison showed vacancy in Adelaide and Perth improved since the 2H19 (known in industry circles as ‘the July’) OMR.
+The national stock comparison showed vacancy in Adelaide and Perth improved since the 2H19 (July) OMR.

-The PCA said more than 680,000 square metres of office stock is due to be added to the national stock list this year – four fifths between Sydney and Melbourne.
+More than 680,000 square metres of stock is due to be added to the national stock list this year – four fifths between Sydney and Melbourne.

-Vacancy rose slightly from 3.7 per cent to 3.9 per cent in the Sydney CBD since last July.
+Sydney CBD vacancy rose from 3.7 per cent to 3.9pc since July.

-A reduction in net supply of stock in the capital this year will make it more difficult for tenants to find contiguous space.
+A reduction in net supply this year will make it more difficult for tenants to find contiguous space.

-But while owners are expected to use the demand to push up rents, they will need to increase incentives to entice occupiers, CBRE associate director, Research, Ben Martin-Henry warned.
+But while landlords will use that to push up rents, they will also need to increase incentives to entice occupiers, CBRE associate director, Research, Ben Martin-Henry said.

-Colleague Stefan Perkowski, Office Leasing director, added that leasing momentum in the North Sydney office market is building “highlighting a genuine reluctance on the part of many long-standing occupiers to consider a move across the bridge”.
+Colleague Stefan Perkowski, Office Leasing director, added that momentum in North Sydney office market is building, “highlighting a genuine reluctance on the part of many long-standing occupiers to consider a move across the bridge”.

-Last July Microsoft committed to about 10,000 sqm at what will be North Sydney’s tallest office building at 1 Denison Street (pictured, right).
+Seven months ago Microsoft committed to c10,000 sqm at what will be the precinct’s tallest tower – 1 Denison Street.

-Microsoft will consolidate staff from several suburban Sydney location including its existing North Ryde headquarters.
+The occupier will consolidate from several suburban Sydney location including its North Ryde headquarters.

-It will be joined at 1 Denison Street by Nine Entertainment Corporation and Ooh Media.
+It will be joined at its next base by Nine and Ooh Media.

 All up, more than 50,000 sqm of office space was leased in North Sydney last calendar year.